kulvind3r/GamingGaiden/Readme.md

 - *Did you play enough games / enough hours since you bought that new PC to justify it's cost?*
 - *You setup such complex emulation setup, how many emulated games you actually played?*

-This application should add value to your gaming hobby by gathering data quietly in background and then making it super easy for you to draw conclusions and bring changes.
+Id adds value to your gaming hobby by gathering data quietly in background and then making it super easy for you to draw conclusions and bring changes.

 ## How to install
 1. Download ***GamingGaiden.zip*** from the [latest release](https://github.com/kulvind3r/GamingGaiden/releases/latest).